green line_a loop, a line, a limbo

 registrated in Cyprus near to the bathes of Aphrodite (Latsi) (2017), stills Varosha | Famagusta, No-Go-Area (2013).

-Video 1 | untitled, mute, 1:03 min, loop, 2021
+video 1 | untitled, mute, 1:03 min, loop, 2021

 Catherine Ludwig & Cornelia Mittendorfer

-Video 3 | comments on the line, german | english, 40:03 min, 2021.
-10 comments on the line ( Dieter Schindlauer - human rights expert, Lena Knilli - art worker, Martin Breindl - media artist and curator, Elena Ioannidou-Ortner - political scientist, Manfred Oppermann - media artist, Ksenia Yurkova - artist and curator, Enrique Guitart - art worker, Gerda Lampalzer - conceptual media artist, Claudia-Maria Luenig - artist and curator, Paul Chatterton - environmentalist
+Video 3 | comments on the line, german | english, english subtitles by Stavriana Dourachali, 40:03 min, 2021.
+10 comments on the line (Dieter Schindlauer - human rights expert, Lena Knilli - art worker, Martin Breindl - media artist and curator, Elena Ioannidou-Ortner - political scientist, Manfred Oppermann - media artist, Ksenia Yurkova - artist and curator, Enrique Guitart - art worker, Gerda Lampalzer - conceptual media artist, Claudia-Maria Luenig - artist and curator, Paul Chatterton - environmentalist

-Statement (3 parts, only in german), filmed by Oberösterreichischer Kunstverein Linz:
+Statement 2021 (3 parts, only in german), filmed by Oberösterreichischer Kunstverein Linz: